 Invites all public and community comment on ARPA recovery funds

-CHARLESTON, WV – The Herbert Henderson Office of Minority Affairs (HHOMA) continues its statewide listening tour in March with stops in Randolph, Pleasants, and Tyler counties.
+CHARLESTON, WV – The Herbert Henderson Office of Minority Affairs (HHOMA) continues its statewide listening tour in November with stops in Berkeley, Jefferson, and Morgan counties.

-The tour was launched in August 2021 to hear community needs and how the state’s American Rescue Plan Act (ARPA) allocation will help.
+The tour was launched in August to hear what communities need and how the state’s American Rescue Plan Act of 2021 (ARPA) allocation can help.
 HHOMA will continue to conduct the tour through December 2022.

 Congress passed the ARPA to stimulate the nation’s recovery from the economic and health effects of the COVID-19 pandemic.
 West Virginia has been allocated $1.6 billion of ARPA funding.

-“Last year, we began a statewide tour to share what we know about the American Rescue Plan Act funding with communities across the Mountain State,” said Jill Upson, executive director of HHOMA.
-“As we continue this journey into 2022, we reaffirm our commitment to listen as you share with us how the COVID-19 pandemic has impacted you and your community.
-Please join us as we answer Governor Jim Justice’s call for transparency, sustainability, and sound fiscal management that strengthens equality and includes unserved and underserved populations in our state."
+“We are traveling the state to share with you what we know about the American Rescue Plan Act funding,” said Jill Upson, executive director of HHOMA.
+“We are on this journey to listen as you share with us how the COVID pandemic has affected you and your community.
+Together, we can identify the communities’ needs and where investments should be allocated.
+Governor Jim Justice has called for transparency, sustainability, and sound fiscal management that strengthens equity and includes unserved and underserved populations in our state."

-The HHOMA team will meet with local community leaders at each stop, followed by public forums where all community members are invited to receive information and share their ideas.
+At each stop, the HHOMA team will meet with local community leaders, followed by public forums where all community members will be invited to receive information and share their ideas.